CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-03.md

 The high-level steps covered in the lab are:

-- Explore dashboard of COVID-19 data
+- Explore the dashboard of COVID-19 data.
-- Explore lab scenario
+- Explore lab scenarios.
-- Run word embedding process on natural language content of research papers
+- Run the word embedding process on the natural language content of research papers.
-- Explore results of word embedding
+- Explore results of word embedding.
-- Run clustering of research papers and explore results
+- Run clustering of research papers and explore results.
-- Use the newly found clusters to label the research document and run the Auto ML process to train a classifier
+- Use the newly found clusters to label the research document and run the AutoML process to train a classifier.
-- Run the classifier on "new" research papers
+- Run the classifier on "new" research papers.
-- Explain the best model produced by AutoML
+- Explain the best model produced by AutoML.

-## Task 3 - Prepare Azure Machine Learning workspace
+## Task 3 - Prepare Azure Machine Learning Workspace

 1. In the **Azure portal**, navigate to `All Resources`.

     ![All Resources](../media/AllResources.png)

-1. Locate **Machine Learning** resource named **<inject key="AML Workspace Name " enableCopy="true"/>** and select it.
+1. Locate the **Machine Learning** resource named **<inject key="AML Workspace Name " enableCopy="true"/>** and select it.

     ![Navigate to Azure Machine Learning](../media/innovate10.png)

 1. On the **Overview (1)** page, click on **Launch studio (2)**.
-If you are prompted to sign in again, use the same lab credentials you used to login to the Azure portal.
-Close the welcome **pop-up** if any with the cross icon.
+If you are prompted to sign in again, use the same lab credentials you used to log in to the Azure portal.
+Close the welcome **pop-up,** if any, with the cross icon.

     ![Launch Machine Learning Studio](../media/ml-workspace-launch.png)